mmbman/Katagiri/1986-04-26-Three-Pure-Collective-Precepts.md

 So through and through, we have to practice this one.
 Take the world, take the human beings, take all sentient beings as Buddha, as truth.
 Next, totally, without any excuse, just like Mother Theresa, his body, your body, is Jesus’s body, exactly.
 Gassho, and take a piece of toilet paper and clean your body.
 When you take the bus, you bow to the Buddhas and chant the verse.
 Even though you don’t understand, anyway you should accept your object, your bus, your toilet, your body, just like this.
 And then your can deal with toilet paper as Buddha’s life.
 At that time, there is which is called *kanno-doko*, which means very profound communication between you and the Buddhas, you and suchness, you and the universe.
 Not you and a piece of toilet paper; you can have very peaceful, harmonious communion between you and the universe.
 At that time, you can can help the life of toilet paper.

 So that’s why every day, without being bogged down with lots of spirituality, we just deal with everyday like.
 This is *Bendo ho* we practice.
 But sometimes we don’t understand, that’s why sometimes we have to do this, we have to say “this body is Buddha’s body,” “microphone is Buddha’s head,” “oryoki is Buddha’s head.”
 We say so, and deal with oryoki as Buddha’s head.
-We have to say directly,
+We have to say directly, because we don’t understand it.
+Our consciousness always spins.
+That’s why that direct statement sometimes cuts off that [...], spinning of your consciosness.
+Just like Mother Theresa.
+This is the suggestion, instructions of a teacher.

+Okay.
+Do you have some questions?

+#### 37:17

+**Question**: Hojo-san?
+Recently, you gave the name for this temple, Living in Vow Temple, Ganshoji.
+Is that that same notion of precept that you say there?

+**Katagiri**: Yes.
+That’s my hope.

+Vow is a big hope, huge hope.

+**Question**: Your hope meaning that kind of continuity.

+**Katagiri**: Continuity.

+#### 38:17

+**Question**: I didn’t understand that aspiring to the vow.
+What ... ?

+**Katagiri**: Uh, I used [the word] aspiration, but that is not usual aspiration, [it is] profound aspiration.
+I’m mean it’s exactly the same as vow.
+I used a different term, [that’s all].

+#### 39:02

+**Question**: Would you explain that point again?
+You said that most people don’t understand vow, and that’s fine.
+But you said that the probably was that most people didn’t – what you said was have an aspiration for the vow.

+**Katagiri**: Mmm-hmm.

+**Question**: So, how does that work?

+**Katagiri**: I think... if you don’t understand the vow, most people ignore the vow.
+“It’s not my business,” you know?
+Something like that.
+In other words, you don’t want to do it because you don’t understand it.
+And also you don’t understand what to do, how to practice it, so you don’t have any intention to aspire for it under the guidance of a teacher; you don’t seek for it.
+That’s a problem.
+In other words, such a person has a very narrow point of view, always seeing the world which he can see, he can understand, that’s all.
+But he doesn’t see what – he cannot see the world.
+Is that clear?

+Because you cannot judge the world and your life in terms of what you have understood, or what you have seen.
+No. There is something which you don’t know; there are many beings

+***(Archive Issue: the audio ends unexpectedly at this point.)***

-#### 1:10:03 end of recording
+#### 40:47 end of audio

 ---